dominik-kretschmer/nuxt-free-game-app/docs/tasks.md

 ## Security Improvements

-[ ] Implement password hashing using bcrypt or Argon2 in authentication endpoints [ ] Fix the logOut function in accountForm.vue (currently identical to login function) [ ] Add proper JWT-based authentication instead of insecure cookie-based authentication [ ] Set secure and httpOnly flags on cookies
-[ ] Add CSRF protection for authentication endpoints
+[ ] Add proper JWT-based authentication instead of insecure cookie-based authentication [ ] Add CSRF protection for authentication endpoints
-[ ] Implement rate limiting for authentication endpoints to prevent brute force attacks [ ] Add input validation and sanitization for all user inputs [ ] Protect against SQL injection by using parameterized queries for table names [ ] Implement proper error handling with secure error messages (don't expose sensitive information)
+[ ] Implement rate limiting for authentication endpoints to prevent brute force attacks [ ] Add input validation and sanitization for all user inputs [ ] Protect against SQL injection by using parameterized queries for table names

 ## Code Quality and Consistency

-[ ] Establish and enforce consistent naming conventions across the project (camelCase, PascalCase, etc.)
-[ ] Remove debug console.log statements from production code
-[ ] Replace `any` types with proper TypeScript interfaces and types [ ] Create interfaces for database entities (User, Game, etc.)
+[ ] Create interfaces for database entities (User, Game, etc.)
 [ ] Implement consistent error handling strategy across the application [ ] Convert migration.js to TypeScript for consistency with the rest of the project